Description of Creative Steps

 Degree(s) and College(s)

-2001: member of Lithuanian Artists’ Association (status of a creator granted);
+2001 – member of Lithuanian Union of Artists (status of a creator was granted).

-1996: Studies of painting at Salzburg Summer Arts Academy (teachers – N. Spero and L. Golub, USA), Austria.
+1996 – Studies of painting at Salzburg Summer Arts Academy (teachers – Nancy Spero and Leon Golub, USA), Austria.

 Has been participating in exhibitions in Lithuania and abroad since 1990.
 Supervisor of international